60 credits - 1 year

 Activities in other languages : NO

-This Master's degree can be completed in one year and covers most of the basic management programme.
+The Master's 60 credits in Management can be completed in one year, it covers most of the basic management programme.
 It aims to train you in the main management skills to enrich your basic training, previously acquired in another field.

 - have a second cycle university degree in sciences, in applied sciences or in human sciences;